Kuwait's Floward Wants To Be The Go-To Platform For Your Gifting Needs

 This article is part of a series on pioneering entrepreneurs in Kuwait that Entrepreneur Middle East has built in collaboration with Kuwait Finance House.
 Kuwait Finance House is considered a pioneer in Islamic finance or Sharia’a compliant banking, with it being the first Islamic bank established in 1977 in the State of Kuwait, and is today one of the foremost Islamic financial institutions in the world.

-Founded in August 2006, Floward is an online floral, gift retailer and distribution platform with delivery service across Kuwait.
+Founded in 2017, Floward is a full-fledged e-commerce solution offering prime fresh-cut flowers and gift with delivery service across most of the GCC and London, UK.
 The platform is the brainchild of Abdulaziz Al Loughani, who’s had previous forays into entrepreneurship as the co-founder and Managing Partner of venture capital firm Faith Capital, plus as the founding Executive Vice Chairman of the Kuwait National Fund for SMEs Development, as well as the co-founder and Managing Partner of Talabat.com until 2010.

-Next up, they focused on validating their market size assumptions starting with Kuwait, as their goal was to be the preferred online flowers destination in Kuwait within 12 months, while the next phase was regionalizing the business- which they’ve succeeded to, as they have since launched operations in Riyadh and Jeddah as well, and will soon be launching to Bahrain.
+Next up, they focused on validating their market size assumptions starting with Kuwait, as their goal was to be the preferred online flowers destination in Kuwait within 12 months, while the next phase was regionalizing the business- which they’ve succeeded to, as they have since launched operations in 17 cities across KSA, UAE, Bahrain, Qatar, and finally London, UK.

-Feedback have been positive, as per the company’s peer reviews, with Al Loughani noting that within 12 months, the company has had the highest growth rate compared to its competition, and highest retention figures as well.
+Feedback have been positive, as per the company’s peer reviews, with Al Loughani noting that during last year, the company has had the highest growth rate compared to its competition, and highest retention figures as well.
 The secret?
 Al Loughani says it’s all because they have full control on the supply chain of flowers wherein it’s purchased around the world and they receive shipments twice a week.
-They also have their own workshop where florists arrange the best bouquets, with their “designer” team focusing on the website as well.
+They also have their own workshops where florists arrange the best bouquets, with their “designer” team focusing on the website as well.

 So, what’s next?
 As for the next phase, the team aims to achieve operational efficiency.
-Al Loughani explains that they’re focused on horizontally expanding their business model to be the preferred online flowers and gifts destination regionally in two years, and then perhaps looking at possible vertical integrations on their supply chain, or consolidation through M&A.
+Al Loughani explains that they’re focused on horizontally expanding their business model to solidify their position as the preferred online flowers and gifts destination in the region and taking that experience more global to better position the company for an IPO.

 Excerpt from a conversation with Abdulaziz Al Loughani, founder and CEO, Floward: